aws-samples/aws-health-aware/README.md

 6. At the next screen **click** *Next* and finally **click** *Update stack*.
 This will now upgrade your environment to the latest version you downloaded.

 **If for some reason, you still have issues after updating, you can easily just delete the stack and redeploy.
 The infrastructure can be destroyed and rebuilt within minutes through CloudFormation.**

+# New Features
+We are happy to announce the launch of new enhancements to AHA.
+Please try them out and keep sendings us your feedback!
+1. Multi-region deployment (Available in BETA)
+2. Ability to filter accounts (Refer to AccountIDs CFN parameter for more info on how to exclude accounts from AHA notifications)
+3. Ability to view Account Names for a given Account ID in the PHD alerts
+4. If you are running AHA with the Non-Org mode, AHA will send the Account #' and resource(s) impacts if applicable for a given alert
+5. Ability to deploy AHA with the Org mode on a member account
+6. Support for a new Health Event Type - "Investigation"

 # Troubleshooting
 * If for whatever reason you need to update the Webhook URL; just update the CloudFormation Template with the new Webhook URL.